-CAMP HILL, Pa. — Rite Aid will refinance part of its debt, the retail pharmacy chain announced.
+CAMP HILL, Pa. — Rite Aid has updated the debt refinancing that it announced Jan.
+31, the retail pharmacy chain said.